 In August 2018, the Third Court of Appeals, Austin, affirmed the trial court's ruling that it was a proper venue for the suit and had jurisdiction with respect to declarations (i) through (iii) described in the preceding paragraph.
 The Cities of Conroe, Magnolia, and Splendora, Texas petitioned the Texas Supreme Court for review of the Third Court's affirmance, and review was granted.
+The Texas Supreme Court heard oral arguments in January 2020 and issued its corrected opinion on June 12, 2020.
+The Court held that the GRP Contracts are "incontestable" under the Texas Government Code and that the trial court had jurisdiction to determine whether the GRP Contracts were validly executed.
+Upon remand, the Authority moved for summary judgment seeking declarations that (i) the GRP Contracts were legally and validly executed; and (ii) the Authority has contractual authority under the GRP Contracts to issue rate orders and rates that comply with the GRP Contracts because those contracts were validly executed.
+On December 11, 2020, the Travis County district court entered an order granting the Authority's summary judgment and issuing the requested declarations based on the incontestability of the GRP Contracts as a matter of law.

-Briefing materials have been filed with the Texas Supreme Court and oral argument is scheduled for January 9, 2020.
-The suit is currently stayed pending a ruling from the Texas Supreme Court.
-The Authority cannot predict the outcome of the suit at this time.
-As such, the Authority cannot make a statement regarding the impact the resolution of the suit may have upon the Authority's financial condition.
-The Authority has expended approximately \$1,270,855 in legal fees and costs related to the suit and additional expenditures are anticipated to be incurred by the Authority in the future.
+The Authority expects that the City of Conroe and other intervenors will appeal this ruling.
+Accordingly, the Authority cannot predict the outcome of the suit at this time and cannot make a statement regarding the impact the resolution of the suit may have upon the Authority's financial condition.
+The Authority has expended approximately \$1,531,811 in legal fees and costs related to the suit and additional expenditures are anticipated to be incurred by the Authority in the future.

-During the Authority's fiscal years 2018 and 2019, the City of Conroe and City of Magnolia paid the fiscal year 2016 rates (not fiscal year 2018 or 2019 rates) and are incurring late fees and finance fees on unpaid balances.
-As of August 31, 2019, the past due balance (including late fees and interest) for the City of Conroe was \$3,669,894 and for the City of Magnolia was \$186,503.
-All other participants paid the fiscal year 2019 rates during the Authority's fiscal year 2019.
+During the Authority's fiscal years 2019 and 2020, the City of Conroe and City of Magnolia paid the fiscal year 2016 rates (not fiscal year 2019 or 2020 rates) and are incurring late fees and finance fees on unpaid balances.
+As of August 31, 2020, the past due balance (including late fees and interest) for the City of Conroe was \$5,583,828 and for the City of Magnolia was \$291,502.
+Quadvest and Woodland Oaks Utilities stopped paying their invoices during the fiscal year 2020.
+All other participants paid the fiscal year 2020 rates during the Authority's fiscal year 2020.